Dit vak wordt alleen in het Engels aangeboden.

 This is therefore, not a course to gain more knowledge about climate change itself.
 Instead, it is aimed at learning how to contribute to a more sustainable future.

 The three goals are interwoven throughout the course.
-Through exercises in class and journaling you’ll get to know more about yourself.
+Through journaling, exercises in class and discussion in your peer group (guided by a peer mentor), you’ll get to know more about yourself.
 You’ll learn more about the green job market from a recruiter, and by engaging in conversations with people who already work in your field of interest.
 Finally, through reading and in-class discussions you’ll get a better understanding of how transitions work, and where you can make a contribution in the coming years or even decades.
-In the final portfolio you will reflect on everything that you have learned, and what your path might be.
+In the final portfolio you will reflect on everything that you have learned and on your role as change maker.

 Disclaimer: This is a very personal course.
 While many students experience personal growth in life design courses, this course is not a substitute for professional mental health guidance.
 If you are struggling with mental health issues, please seek out professional help.
 You can also find additional support options on the Healthy University page of Leiden University.